wiggle-bin/wiggle-bin/Build-Bin.md

 The build for this box is open to variation.
 The container is a single bin worm bin made from a eurobin.
 The top has two lids for easy access.
 Sensors can be placed under the lid (camera and distance).
 There is a central column in between the lids for electronics (light, soil sensor and air sensor).

+3D files for hinges are available in [/Design/Hinges/](/Design/Hinges/).

 ![](Images/WiggleBinV001/Box/WiggleBinV002-Open.jpg)

 Important thing is to allow for airflow without the worms escaping.
 This can be done by drilling holes and Micropore tape.